 Who sponsors Five College Spoken Arabic courses and where do sessions meet?

 Five College Spoken Arabic courses are sponsored jointly by the Five Colleges: Amherst, Hampshire, Mount Holyoke, and Smith Colleges and the University of Massachusetts Amherst.
-The administrative home for these courses is the Five College Center for the Study of World Languages (FCCSWL).
+The administrative home for these courses is the Five College Center for World Languages (FCCWL).
 The Center is located at Amherst College, 79 S. Pleasant St. in downtown Amherst (directions to the Center).
-FCCSWL's operations and staff are supported equally by each of the five institutions.
+FCCWL's operations and staff are supported equally by each of the five institutions.
 The courses offered by the Center are listed at the University and have been approved for Five College interchange credit by each of the other four campuses.
 A student studying for a degree at any of the five institutions may enroll in Fall and Spring academic courses as part of their regular course load.
 There is no special fee.

 Mission of FCCWL

-The role of FCCSWL is to support study of the Less-Commonly Taught Languages (commonly abbreviated as LCTLs) by Five College students.
-FCCSWL works only with languages not represented in traditional classroom language offerings at the colleges.
+The role of FCCWL is to support study of the Less-Commonly Taught Languages (commonly abbreviated as LCTLs) by Five College students.
+FCCWL works only with languages not represented in traditional classroom language offerings at the colleges.
 Arabic is the one exception.
 Spoken Arabic courses are designed to complement classroom offerings in Modern Standard Arabic by giving Arabic students an opportunity to develop conversational skills in a specific dialect.
-In addition to offering courses, FCCSWL also engages in numerous course and materials development projects funded by government and private foundation grants.
+In addition to offering courses, FCCWL also engages in numerous course and materials development projects funded by government and private foundation grants.